aw/picolisp-kv/README.md

 ## Server

 The server listens in the foreground for TCP connections on port `6378` by default.
-Only the `password`, `port`, and `verbosity` are configurable, and a `password` is required:
+Only the `password`, `port`, `persistence`, and `verbosity` are configurable, and a `password` is required:

 ```
 # server.l
 Usage:                    ./server.l --pass <pass> [options]

-Example:                  ./server.l --pass foobared --port 6378 --verbose'
+Example:                  ./server.l --pass foobared --port 6378 --verbose --persist 60

 Options:
 --help                    Show this help message and exit

+--binary                  Store data in binary format instead of text (default: plaintext)
 --pass <password>         Password used by clients to access the server (required)
+--persist <seconds>       Number of seconds between database persists to disk (default: disabled)
 --port <port>             TCP listen port for communication with clients (default: 6378)
 --verbose                 Verbose flag (default: False)
 ```